ERP for Retail Industry - Complete 2026 Playbook for Choosing, Implementing, and Scaling Retail ERP Systems

 Merchandise KPIs, store scorecards, cohort & RFM analytics

-These are table stakes for retail ERP systems, and where AI can deliver step-function performance gains.
+These are table stakes for retail ERP systems, and where AI can deliver significant performance gains.

 Popular ERPs in Retail: Who's Used Where (with strengths)